-Veg Manchurian is an addictive Indo-Chinese dish made with wisps of vegetables formed into dumplings and dunked into a sauce that explodes with hot, sweet, sour and salty flavors.
-It’s a dish you’ll be treating yourself to again and again.
+Veg Manchurian is a delicious Indo-Chinese dish made with wisps of vegetables formed into dumplings and dunked into a sauce with a gorgeous interplay of hot, sweet, sour and salty flavors.
+It's a dish you'll be treating yourself to again and again.
 Vegan, nut-free and can be gluten-free.

 Indo-Chinese food has a long history in India, and one of its most delicious chapters is doubtlessly the manchurian.